remotion-dev/remotion/packages/docs/docs/cloudrun/deployservice.md

 ### `remotionVersion`

 The Remotion version of the service.
-Remotion is versioning the Cloud Run service and a render can only be triggered from a version of `@remotion/cloudrun` that is matching the one of the service.
+Remotion is versioning the Cloud Run service and a render can only be triggered from a version of `@remotion/cloudrun` that is matching the service.

 ### `memoryLimit`

 The upper bound on the amount of RAM that the Cloud Run service can consume.
 By default we recommend a value of 2GiB.
 You may increase or decrease it depending on how memory-consuming your video is.
 The minimum allowed number is `512MiB`, the maximum allowed number is `32GiB`.
 Since the costs of Remotion Cloud Run is directly proportional to the amount of RAM, we recommend to keep this amount as low as possible.
+As the Memory limit is raised, there is a [corresponding minimum CPU Limit](https://cloud.google.com/run/docs/configuring/memory-limits#cpu-minimum) that must be observed.

 ### `cpuLimit`

 The maximum number of CPU cores that the Cloud Run service can use to process requests.
+The default is 1.
+As the CPU limit is raised, there is a [corresponding minimum Memory Limit](https://cloud.google.com/run/docs/configuring/cpu#setting) that must be observed.

 ### `timeoutSeconds`